Ansiba Hassan

-Ansiba Hassan (born 18 June 1992) is an Indian actress, television anchor and dancer.
-Her most notable work in Malayalam film industry is Jeethu Joseph's 2013 hit Malayalam movie Drishyam where she played the part of Anju, the daughter of an ordinary cable TV operator.
+Ansiba Hassan (born 18 June 1992) is an Indian actress, television anchor and dancer who appears in Malayalam and Tamil films.
+Her most notable work in Malayalam film industry is Jeethu Joseph's 2013 hit Malayalam movie Drishyam.
 In 2024, she participated in Bigg Boss Malayalam 6 where she was evicted after 77 days.

-Ansiba Hassan was elected as Joint Secretary of Association of Malayalam Movie Artists (AMMA) in 2025.
+Ansiba Hassan was elected as Joint Secretary of Association of Malayalam Movie Artists (AMMA) in 2025, but she resigned in 2026 after alleging harassment, including remarks of a communal nature.

 Early life

 Ansiba was born 18 June 1992, the second daughter of six children born to parents Hassan and Rasiya in the Kozhikode district of Kerala, India.
-She has an elder brother, Anees, and three younger brothers, Ashik, Asib and Afsal, and a younger sister Afsana.
+She has an elder brother, Anees, three younger brothers, Ashik, Asib and Afsal, and a younger sister Afsana.